dreamfactorysoftware/platform-wiki/project-and-community/our-community/Talk-to-us.md

 The Snowplow Google Group (aka `snowplow-user`) is a good first stop for a general inquiry about Snowplow or a specific support issue (e.g. trouble setting Snowplow up).
 It's also a good forum for discussions about the roadmap or potential new functionality.

-## HipChat
+## IRC

 [Public HipChat room] [hipchat-room]

-We're big fans of HipChat here at Snowplow.
-We have a public Snowplow chatroom - stop by and say hi, you don't need to install anything to access it.
-This chatroom is linked to our GitHub - so you can see new issues, merged pull requests and so on as they happen.
+We're big fans of IRC here at Snowplow.
+We have a #snowplow channel on Freenode - stop by and say hi, you can you [Freenode's webchat service] [freenode-webchat] so don't need to install anything to access it.
+Soon, this channel will be linked to our GitHub - so you can see new issues, merged pull requests and so on as they happen.

 ## Twitter